TheJacksonLaboratory/FunDataR/2_uni_bivariate/3_bivariate.md

   function.

-If there appear to be worrisome departures from assumptions, one can opt to use the R function `kruskall.test()` to perform a **rank test**  rank transform the data and do a regular `aov()`) instead of ANOVA.
+If there appear to be worrisome departures from assumptions, one can opt to use the R function `kruskal.test()` to perform a **rank test**  rank transform the data and do a regular `aov()`) instead of ANOVA.
 Another alternative is to **rank-transform** the data (replace the values by their ranks) and then perform a regular `aov()` analysis on the ranks, but both of these approaches are also plagued by assumptions that can be hard to strictly meet.
-Furthermore, the Kruskall test null hypothesis is about medians, not means, so is not strictly comparable with ANOVA.
+Furthermore, the Kruskal test null hypothesis is about medians, not means, so is not strictly comparable with ANOVA.
 Fortunately, as was mentioned earlier, as long as sample sizes are large and nearly equal, the ANOVA is fairly robust to violations of assumptions.